imrulo/lat.eth/temperature-check-post.md

 ---

-**🌍 "Evangelizing ENS to Latinos Across the Balkans Through Latin Dance - Starting with Serbia"**
+**🎓 "Advancing ENS Adoption Through Blockchain Education - Starting with Serbia"**

 ---

-*This proposal represents a revolutionary approach to regional ENS evangelization that combines Latin dance with blockchain technology to defend Spanish language and Latino identity across the Balkans, starting with Serbia as our pilot region.*
+*This proposal represents a revolutionary approach to blockchain education that combines engaging cultural activities with comprehensive web3 learning to advance ENS adoption across the Balkans, starting with Serbia as our pilot region.*